 Energy Saving Trust supports the UK in meeting 2050 carbon targets recommended by the Committee for Climate Change.
 This means significant changes to our homes, communities, cities and transport infrastructure.
 Part of our role in this change is to spread the energy-saving message locally and internationally.

 Energy Saving Trust Product Performance Verification Case Study

 A copy of this case study can be found on the Energy Saving Trust website.

 To ensure Kelda’s energy-saving claims are valid and its showers meet the high energy performance standards, Kelda requested product performance verification from Energy Saving Trust, based on submitted evidence, to provide quantitative statements of water, energy, financial and carbon savings from using the product.

 These verified savings would help build assurance in Kelda’s product’s performance within the consumer market.
-We check verified marketing claims based on the energy performance of manufacturers products, helping win consumer trust and highlight their commitment to sustainability.
+Marketing claims were checked based on the energy performance, helping win consumer trust and highlight their commitment to sustainability.

 “It is not only extremely important for manufacturers to design energy-efficient products, but they must ensure the technology savings can be demonstrated and verified to consumers.
 As an independent body Energy Saving Trust has decades of experience verifying results and claims, so when it comes to energy efficiency and energy savings it’s not just ‘Kelda Showers says this…’ it’s ‘Energy Saving Trust has verified this…’”